dustymethod/diver/README.txt

 	1) Download Processing:
 	https://processing.org/

-	2) Ensure all files are in a directory named "spacefire".
+	2) Ensure all files are in a directory named "diver".

 	3) Open any .pde file.